Cheryl Reeve

 Cheryl Reeve (born September 20, 1966) is an American basketball head coach and President of Basketball Operations for the Minnesota Lynx of the WNBA.
 Reeve has coached the Lynx to four league championships.
-In WNBA history, she has the highest winning percentage, she has won the most games of any female coach, and she has won the most postseason games of any coach.
-Reeve was named the WNBA Coach of the Year in 2011, 2016, and 2020 and WNBA Basketball Executive of the Year in 2019.
+In WNBA history, she is first in career wins including regular season and postseason, is second in career regular season wins, and is first in career postseason wins as a coach.
+Reeve was named the WNBA Coach of the Year in 2011, 2016, 2020, and 2024 and WNBA Basketball Executive of the Year in 2019 and 2024.
+She is the first coach in WNBA history to be named Coach of the Year four times.

 Early life and education

+Cheryl Reeve was born in Omaha, Nebraska, on September 20, 1966.
 Reeve grew up in Washington Township, Gloucester County, New Jersey and graduated from Washington Township High School in 1984, where she was part of the school's first team to make the state finals.
 In 1988, Reeve was a Rhodes Scholar nominee and received a MAAC Scholar-Athlete Post Graduate Award and an NCAA Post-Graduate Scholarship.
 She earned a bachelor's degree in computer science that year and then an MBA, both from La Salle University.